Skip to main content

 Northern Ireland

-Legal aid funding is provided by the Department for Justice in Northern Ireland and is available to people on a low income who require legal assistance with certain matters.
-There are three legal aid schemes available:
+Legal aid in Northern Ireland is funded by the Department of Justice and may be available to people on a low income who need legal advice or representation.

-When a person’s case is not covered by legal aid then it still may be possible to apply to the Legal Services Agency for exceptional funding for a solicitor or barrister to represent the person in court proceedings.
+If a case is not covered by legal aid, it may still be possible to apply to the Legal Services Agency for exceptional funding to pay for legal representation.

-For more information on legal aid in Northern Ireland, see the Legal Services Agency Northern Ireland.
+Further information is available from the Legal Services Agency Northern Ireland.